What is stomach cancer?

 How do I know if I have stomach cancer?

 Unfortunately, there are few symptoms in the early stages of stomach cancer which makes it hard to diagnose without doing procedures such as endoscopy.
-In later stages, symptoms of stomach cancer include:
+In later stages, symptoms include:

 - Persistent heartburn and indigestion